 (A) In order to obtain conditional approval, a program applicant shall first submit a letter of intent to the board:

 (1) The letter of intent must include the following information and records:

 (a) The type of program the applicant intends to establish;

 (b) The location of the program and a detailed assessment of the need for a new nursing education program in the area;

 (c) The name and credentials of the registered nurse who will serve as the program administrator, if known at the time the letter is submitted, as well as the program administrator's:

 (ii) Official transcripts verifying academic preparation that satisfies the requirements set forth in rule 4723-5-10 of the Administrative Code if the proposed program is a registered nursing education program or rule 4723-5-11 of the Administrative Code if the proposed program is a practical nursing education program;

 (d) A list of potential sites for students to obtain clinical experience as required by rule 4723-5-13 of the Administrative Code for a registered nursing education program, and rule 4723-5-14 of the Administrative Code for a practical nursing education program.

 (e) A certified copy of a document indicating that the applicant is approved, authorized, or has a certificate of registration issued by:

-(i) The Ohio board of regents;
+(i) The Ohio department of higher education ;

 (ii) The Ohio department of education; or